FranciscoVeloz1/NexaRize-Components/docs/Pagination.md

 export default CustomPagination;
 ```

-2. Now we are gonna show you the data that we are going to use.
-In this case from the JSON placeholder API, we are going to use the [Post API](https://jsonplaceholder.typicode.com/posts).
-This includes the next interface:
+2. Next, let's review the data we'll utilize.
+We'll be retrieving data from the JSON Placeholder API, specifically from the [Post API](https://jsonplaceholder.typicode.com/posts).
+Here's the interface for the data:

 ```typescript
 // IPost.ts